crazyoptimist/crazyoptimist-github-io/content/posts/2023/how-to-configure-remote-ssh-connection-to-wsl2.md

 sudo apt install openssh-server
 ```

-Configure the SSH server to accept SSH connetions on port 2222(you may want to use another port, no problem!).
+Configure the SSH server to accept SSH connetions on port 2222(or any other port you prefer).

 ```bash
 sudo vim /etc/ssh/sshd_config